Coops

 Beware of Lookalikes

 We have to be honest; the Run Chicken automatic door isn’t the cheapest door on the market.
-With prices ranging between $170 to $180, they’re actually quite expensive.
+With prices ranging between $130 to $280, depending on the model, they can be quite expensive.

-When you scroll through Amazon, you’ll notice plenty of cheap doors are available that look EXACTLY like the Run Chicken door.
-So why spend almost $200 on a door when you can get the same-looking door for just over $30?
+When scrolling through Amazon, you’ll notice plenty of cheap doors that look EXACTLY like the Run-Chicken.
+So why spend $150 on a door when you can get a lookalike for just over $30?

 two chicken coop doors looking the same, but only one is the Run Chicken door

-1. Material.
-The Run Chicken door is a sturdy aluminum door.
+2. Material.
+The Run-Chicken door is a sturdy aluminum door.
 The cheap doors are plastic.

-2. Waterproof.
-As a chicken coop door usually goes on the outside of the chicken coop, you want it to be waterproof.
+3. Waterproof.
 The cheap door is not waterproof.
-The Run Chicken door is 100% waterproof, even when submerged.
+The Run-Chicken door is 100% waterproof, even when submerged.

-3. Adjustable.
+4. Adjustable.
 The lookalike door isn’t programmable; they are ‘plug &play’, meaning they only work on the light sensor, and nothing can be adjusted.
-A Run Chicken door can be programmed in multiple ways, including timer, delays, or even stopping the door from closing and opening.
+A Run-Chicken door can be programmed in multiple ways, including timer, delays, or even stopping the door from closing and opening.

-4. Durability and use.
+5. Durability and use.
 The cheap doors are made of plastic, so they tend to bend easily, which stops the door from working correctly.
-Bended doors won’t open.
-Run Chicken doors are made from sturdy aluminum and work immediately as they should.
+Run-Chicken doors are made from sturdy aluminum and work immediately as they should.

-5. Batteries.
-The Run Chicken provides 2 AA alkaline quality batteries (Duracell, included) that suppose to last a year.
-Most of the lookalike doors need 3 batteries which are not included.
+6. Batteries.
+Run-Chicken provides 2 AA alkaline quality batteries (Duracell, included) that suppose to last a year.
+Most lookalike doors need 3 batteries which are not included.

-6. Safety stop.
-Although all automatic doors claim to have a safety stop that prevents your chicken from being hurt while the door closes, there are plenty of reviews to be found that claim the opposite on the cheap doors.
-Stories of trapped, hurt, and even decapitated chickens are heartbreaking as you purchase these doors because you only want the best for your flock.
-The safety stop on the Run Chicken works perfectly without hurting the birds.
+7. Safety stop.
+Although all automatic doors claim to have a safety stop that prevents your chickens from being hurt, there are plenty of reviews to be found that claim the opposite on the cheap doors.
+Stories of trapped, hurt, and even decapitated chickens are heartbreaking.

-8. Predator-proof.
+9. Predator-proof.
 A smart predator like a raccoon can easily wiggle their fingers inside a plastic coop door and push it open.
-It’s not sturdy, nor is the door locked in place.
-It’s pretty much impossible to force-push the Run Chicken door open.

-Buying a cheaper lookalike door instead of the Run Chicken door is a decision you must make for yourself.
-But before you press the ‘buy’ button, we suggest checking the reviews on both doors.
+Buying a cheaper lookalike door instead of the Run Chicken is a decision you must make for yourself.
+But before you press the ‘buy now’ button, we suggest checking the reviews.

 Many cheap automatic coop doors have up to 60% of 1-star reviews.
-Plus, you won’t have customer service afterward to complain as most of these manufacturers are masters in hiding their contact information.
-We understand that $180 is a lot of money to spend on a coop door, but is it worse than $30 down the drain?
+Plus, you won’t have customer service afterward to complain to, as most of these manufacturers are masters in hiding their contact information.

 Price and availability